HaotianMXu/Multimodal-CNNs/README.md

 You can choose epochnum=25 and batchsize=64 as an example.

 ## Acknowledgment
-The preprocessing code is adapted from [here](https://github.com/yoonkim/CNN_sentence).
+The preprocessing code is adapted from [Dr. Kim's work](https://github.com/yoonkim/CNN_sentence).